tkareine/chnode/README.md

 Node.js versions installed in `~/.nodes` directory.

-You may override `~/.nodes` directory by setting `CHNODE_NODES_DIR` environment variable to point to another directory.
+You may override `~/.nodes` directory by setting `CHNODE_NODES_DIR` shell variable to point to another directory.
 Do this before executing the `source` command.
 For example:

 ``` bash
 CHNODE_NODES_DIR=/opt/nodes